ClemHlrdt/article-preview-component/README.md

 Here is my solution for the Article preview component challenge.

+The component can be seen by clicking [here](https://clemhlrdt.github.io/article-preview-component/index.html).

 ## The challenge

 Your challenge is to build out this article preview component and get it looking as close to the design as possible.